-Our study has helped identify five new western gray squirrel areas, which has expanded the knowledge base for the upper Methow Valley, a northern part of their distribution range.
+Cameras studying their behavior have been documented.
 Landowners and managers may make informed management practice decisions knowing they have western gray squirrels in the vicinity.
 Our study provided important information for agencies, private landowners, and local working groups for ongoing management activities such as timber harvest, prescribed burning, and livestock grazing that could potentially affect western gray squirrels and their habitats.
+The beginnings of analysis on natural disturbance events such as fires have also been provided.
 Our findings of western gray squirrel distributions will also help guide conservation prioritization of western gray squirrel habitats by local conservation agencies in Okanogan County.

 Additionally, our community education component has allowed locals to be aware of their "backyard biodiversity".
+We have accomplished this through various talks, demonstrations, and educational videos posted on our website as well as YouTube.
 During our community education, we suggested potential ways to enhance western gray squirrel habitat.
 Suggested enhancements include promoting the growth of large trees which squirrels use for feeding and nesting, maintaining tree canopy connection so squirrels can travel between trees, and avoiding livestock overgrazing which leads to erosion and habitat degradation of squirrel foraging areas.